InSight: Surface operations

 On 26 November 2018, NASA reported that the InSight lander had landed successfully on Mars.
 The meteorological suite (TWINS) and magnetometer were operational, and the mission took approximately three months to deploy and commission the geophysical science instruments.
 After landing, the dust was allowed to settle for a few hours, during which time the solar array motors were warmed up and then the solar panels were unfurled.
-The lander then reported its systems' status, acquired some images, and it powered down to sleep mode for its first night on Mars.
-On its first sol on Mars it set a new solar power record of 4.6 kilowatt-hours generated for a single Martian day (known as a "sol").
+The lander then reported its systems' status, acquired some images, and powered down to sleep mode for its first night on Mars.
+On its first Martian day (known as a "sol") it set a new solar power record of 4.6 kilowatt-hours generated for a single sol.
 This amount is enough to support operations and deploy the sensors.